YoussF/aws-terraform-tutorials/Tutorial 1/README.md

 We now have everything setup regarding AWS Authentification and we can now start using Terraform with AWS.

-## AWS Provider, terraform init, terraform plan, terraform validate
+## AWS Provider, terraform init, terraform validate, terraform plan
 In this part we are going to set up a AWS Provider as well as initializing our terraform state.
 Finaly we are going to perform code validation.
 Before we can do anything we have to create a brand new directory and in it create a file named main.tf (the name does not realy matter).

 In this file, the first thing we need to do is tell Terraform that we want to use the [AWS Provider](https://www.terraform.io/docs/providers/aws/index.html).
 Now, for the AWS Provider to work properly it has to know the aws region that you wan to deploy on.